pybricks/pybricks-projects/sets/prime/kiki_dog/README.md

-# Example LEGO® MINDSTORMS® SPIKE™ Prime programs for Kiki the Dog
+# Example LEGO® SPIKE™ Prime programs for Kiki the Dog

 These programs require PyBricks v3 firmware installed on the Prime Hub.